 Advice for Seniors

-COVID is still widespread and there are pockets of infection across the Malvern Hills and Worcestershire so we consider the risk to be HIGH for Seniors living in the Malvern Hills district, though not very high; see our commentary and riskometer opposite.
+The daily number of new cases of Coronavirus is still unacceptably high and we judge the risk approaching VERY HIGH for Seniors living in the Malvern Hills district; see our annex and riskometer opposite.

 The simple safeguards to remember are still to: